ligantx/raspberry-pi/install-HA-OS_in_proxmox-rpi-4.md

 * The promox backups are stored in `/var/lib/vz/dump`.
 Copy the file there somewhere safe.
 * Install Raspberry Pi OS 64bit and install promox.
 * Copy the backup files in `/var/lib/vz/dump` again.
 From Promox UI go to Datacenter, Rapsberry (the name of your node), local (your storage) and Backups, where you will see your saved backup.
+* Restore the backup, and run the VM.
+Wait..
+* If HA ipv4 address is not accessible try ipv6, or ipv4 routing.

 # Install Pimox and create VM
 * as sudo install pimox with the info [here](https://github.com/pimox/pimox7) (automatic installer worked fine).
 Do not change `/etc/dhcpcd.conf` file.
 During installation insert the ip raspberry pi has already.